prahladyeri/prahladyeri.github.io/_posts/2024-10-31-my-computer-to-this-pc-evolution-of-brand-centric-language.md

 ### References

 1. Crystal, D. (2008).
 A Dictionary of Linguistics and Phonetics.
 Wiley-Blackwell.
-2. Lunt, P. (2016).
-The cultural politics of consumerism: rethinking the role of language.
-Journal of Consumer Culture.
 3. McLuhan, M. (1964).
 Understanding Media: The Extensions of Man.
 McGraw-Hill.
 4. Postman, N. (1993).
 Technopoly: The Surrender of Culture to Technology.
 Knopf.
-5. Vann, R. (2000).
-Language and Identity: The Sociolinguistics of Modernity.
-Cambridge University Press.